 Improving Maternal and Child Health and Nutrition

-With this grant, HKI is working with the Ministry of Health and Action Against Hunger to design and deliver proven programs to reach mothers, infants, and children in need of assistance.
+With this grant, HKI is working with the Ministry of Health and Action Against Hunger to deliver proven programs to reach mothers, infants, and children in need of nutritional assistance at critical developmental stages.
 The project will improve delivery of nutrition health services, as well as offer access and training at the community level.
-HKI also works with the Kakamega County Health Management Team to assess and act on the results of a baseline survey they are designing and implementing.
-The program will have a direct beneficiary impact on 255,000 children and adults and an indirect benefit on an additional 380,000 community members.
-Second year of a three-year project.
+HKI is also working with the Kakamega County Health Management Team to assess and act on the results of a baseline survey they are designing and implementing.
+Together these programs will have a direct impact on 55,000 adults (40,000 women) and 200,000 children, and will provide indirect benefits to an additional 380,000 community members.
+Annually renewable project